 There are two general categories of absences: excused and unexcused.
-Examples of excused absences are illness, appointments, family emergencies, and religious observances.
-Doctor notes are required for an absence to be considered excused.
+Examples of excused absences are illness, appointments, family emergencies and religious observances.
+Doctors' notes are required for a medical absence to be considered excused.
+We encourage families to reach out to the School Nurse for support with minor illnesses.
 Excused absences still count as an absence but will delay school consequences (detailed below) as we take excused absences into account when coming up with a plan to address attendance concerns.
 All other absences will be considered unexcused, including but not limited to family vacations.
 Determinations as to whether an absence is excused or unexcused rest with the Principal.